blocknetdx/documentation/snippets/data-directories-2.md

-1. Navigate to the data directory.
+1. Navigate to your data directory:

 	??? abstract "Windows"
 		```